A picnic cheese board can be a thing of extraordinary beauty. Perfect for today’s obsession with taking a picture of any, and everything, we eat.

 Types of Cheese

 Before we start we should probably be aware of the different kinds of cheese that will be talked about in this article.
 I have listed four main categories although you may hear of more.
-My list will be specifically tailored for your picnic cheese board so I have omitted classifications such as fresh cheeses which would include cottage cheese for example.
+I will tailor my list specifically for a picnic cheese board.
+So I have omitted classifications such as fresh cheeses which would include cottage cheese for example.

-Soft cheese – These include cheese such as Brie, Camembert and Gorgonzola.
+Soft cheese – These include cheese such as Brie, Camembert, and Gorgonzola.
 They are generally spreadable cheeses with moisture content around 50-80%.
-The shelf life of these cheeses are normally some of the lowest.
+The shelf life of these cheeses is normally some of the lowest.

-Semi-soft cheese – These include varieties such as Colby-Jack, Mozzarella and Provolone.
+Semi-soft cheese – These include varieties such as Colby-Jack, Mozzarella, and Provolone.
 They tend to be aged anywhere up to 6 months and are thought of as a great snacking cheese.
-They are equally at home on a pizza or in a baguette.
+Semi-soft cheeses are equally at home on a pizza or in a baguette.
 They have a moisture content around 40-50%

 Semi-hard cheese – These include staples such as cheddar, Edam and Gruyere.
 They do not retain as much moisture as semi-soft cheese with it being typically around 36-40%.
 These cheeses can start off as mild flavored but if left can become a lot more mature in both taste and texture.